urql-graphql/urql/docs/advanced/persistence-and-uploads.md

 ### Customizing Hashing

 The `persistedFetchExchange` also accepts a `generateHash` option.
 This may be used to swap out the exchange's default method of generating SHA256 hashes.
-By default the exchange will use the built-in [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) on the browser, which has been implemented to support IE11 as well.
+By default, the exchange will use the built-in [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) on the browser, which has been implemented to support IE11 as well.
 In Node.js it'll use the [Node Crypto Module](https://nodejs.org/api/crypto.html) instead.